unraid/docs/docs/unraid-os/manual/shares/shares.md

 :::tip

 Once you have assigned devices to Unraid and started the array, we recommend that you plan and create shares to simplify how you store data across multiple disks in the array.
-For ideas and use-cases for your shares, see our [Tutorials](./tutorials) section.

 :::